skypjack/entt/docs/signal.md

 expose one or more member functions the arguments of which are such that `const E &` can be converted to them for each type of event `E`, no matter what the return value is.<br/>
-To ease the development, member functions that are named `receive` are automatically detected and have not to be explicitly specified when registered.
-In all the other cases, the name of the member function aimed to receive the event must be provided to the `connect` member function of the sink bound to the specific event:
+The name of the member function aimed to receive the event must be provided to the `connect` member function of the sink in charge for the specific event:

 ```cpp
 struct an_event { int value; };